-- 36. In 1989 the Department of Transport produced the "Provisional Guidance Note on the Highway and Vehicle Engineering Aspects of Street-Running Light Rapid Transit Systems".
-This was updated to a new document when ORR's predecessor HSE issued the 'blue book' of Railway Safety Principles and Guidance Part 2 Section G "Guidance on Tramways" in 1997 (ref: HS(G)153/8).
-ORR reissued this in November 2006 as Railway Safety Publication 2, with the same title "Guidance on Tramways". - 37.
-In 2015 ORR entered an agreement with UKTram, the trade body for tramways in the British Isles, to update and republish RSP2; this work was completed in early 2018 with the publication of "Tramway Safety Principles".
-The updating of the document has involved direct input from experts in the industry and takes account of learning from practical experience of construction and operations since RSP2's predecessor was first written in the 1990's.
+40. In 1989 the Department of Transport produced the "Provisional Guidance Note on the Highway and Vehicle Engineering Aspects of Street-Running Light Rapid Transit Systems".
+This was updated to a new document when ORR's predecessor HSE issued the 'blue book' of Railway Safety Principles and Guidance Part 2 (RSP2) Section G "Guidance on Tramways" in 1997 (ref: HS(G)153/8).
+ORR reissued this in November 2006 as Railway Safety Publication 2, with the same title "Guidance on Tramways".

+41. In 2015 ORR entered an agreement with UKTram, the trade body for tramways in the British Isles, to update and republish RSP2; this work was completed in early 2018 with the publication of "Tramway Safety Principles".
+The updating of the document has involved direct input from experts in the industry and takes account of learning from practical experience of construction and operations since RSP2's predecessor was first written in the 1990s.
 The update is also intended to address learning and recommendations from RAIB investigations.
-UKTram (LRSSB in future) is now gathering comments on this first issue of the document with a view to an update in 2019. - 38.
-UKTram produces a number of other guidance and good practice notes. - 39.
-ORR supports the use of standards from other EU countries where these are appropriate to the GB legal context. - 40.
-The GB tramway industry is currently setting up a new body separate from UKTram to manage the collation of safety data from GB tramways, promote cooperation and research activity, and develop and maintain standards for the sector.
-This body is expected to be known as the Light Rail Safety and Standards Board (LRSSB).
-Once operational it is expected that UKTram documents such as "Tramway Safety Principles" will transfer to the management of the LRSSB.
+UKTram and the Light Rail Safety and Standards Board (LRSSB) are now gathering comments on this first issue of the document with a view to an update in 2019.

+42. UKTram produces a number of other guidance and good practice notes.

+43. ORR supports the use of standards from other EU countries where these are appropriate to the GB legal context.

+44. The GB tramway industry is currently establishing a new body separate from UKTram to manage the collation of safety data from GB tramways, promote cooperation and research activity, and develop and maintain standards for the sector.
+This body is known as the Light Rail Safety and Standards Board and funding was announced by DfT in February 2019.
+Once fully operational it is expected that UKTram documents such as "Tramway Safety Principles" will transfer to the management of the LRSSB.

-Issues around trams and tram operation.
+Issues around trams and tram operation

-41. Key risk topics for the tramways sector are addressed in a number of ORR's strategic chapters.
-Annex 1 expands on these chapters to highlight key issues relevant to how tramway practice may result in hazards that are different to those of the wider railway.
+45. Key risk topics for the tramways sector are addressed in a number of ORR's strategic chapters.
+Annex 1 expands on these chapters to highlight key issues relevant to how tramway practice may result in hazards that are different to those of the wider railway or metro systems.

-The challenges
+The Challenges